MASHUOA/HiTMaP/README.md

-If You are using docker GUI, pull the docker image using the codes above and follow the image as below to setup the container.
+If you are using docker GUI, pull the docker image using the codes above and follow the image as below to setup the container.

 ![Docker GUI setting](Resource/docker_gui_setting.png)

-### Installation code for R console installation
+## Installation code for R console installation

 ```r
 #install the git package